business4s/domain-oriented-scala-style-guide/README.md

 the business domain and problems being solved rather than technical aspects of it.
 Most of the points are opinionated and hence highly questionable.
 Use your own experience and judgment to decide which advice to follow.

+> [!NOTE]
+> This document is new and minimal.
+Please help to make it better, contributions are much welcomed!

 <!-- TOC -->
 * [Domain-oriented Scala Style Guide](#domain-oriented-scala-style-guide)
 * [Rules](#rules)